pfcarp/resume_typst/PatrickCV.typ

 #entry("2019-2020", link("https://www.holycross.edu/academics/programs/theatre-and-dance/facilities")[College of the Holy Cross Fenwick Theatre],
-       "Shop Assistant", "Worcester, MA, USA", ( "Assisted in creating sets for the department plays by following a schematic, manufacturing, and assembling components, and compensating for any error along the way", "Guided assistants on correct use of tools and provided advanced techniques to address certain cases", "Relayed instructions from Technical Director to sub group(s)", "Provided assistance to other technical teams within the theatre" ))
+       "Shop Assistant", "Worcester, MA, USA", ( "Assisted in creating sets for the department plays by following a schematic, manufacturing, and assembling components, and compensating for any error along the way", "Guided assistants on correct use of power tools and provided advanced techniques to address certain cases", "Relayed instructions from Technical Director to sub group(s)", "Provided assistance to other technical teams within the theatre" ))